 Authoritative Directory: A data store of TNs and their verified association to the customer and which is populated by authorized parties.

-Customer: Entity (e.g., enterprise, VoIP Provider, Over the Top Provider, hosted/cloud communications provider, etc.) that has been given the authority to use TNs by virtue of having been assigned these TNs by an authorized party.
+Telephone Number Customer (TN Customer): Entity (e.g., enterprise, VoIP Provider, Over the Top Provider, hosted/cloud communications provider, etc.) that has been given the authority to use TNs by virtue of having been assigned these TNs by an authorized party.

 Hosted/Cloud Service Provider: Entity providing telephony services for multiple business entities, either using Caller ID numbers supplied by them to the business entity or provided by the business entity in a Bring Your Own Number (BYON) model.
 These include hosted PBX, Unified Communications providers, Communications Platform as a Service (CPaaS) providers, Contact Centers, etc.